barryhughes/event-rocket/readme.txt

 ### 3.3
 * Localization: further improve support and update textdomain to match plugin slug
 * Embedding: add basic offset and pagination capabilities to the event_embed framework
+* Embedding: logic for parsing IDs and slugs was fixed (thanks Christina for highlighting this!)
 * Duplication: improve meta data copying (ie support multiple organizers)
 * Duplication: add ability to specify a different time (not just a different date)
 * RSVP: fixes minor issue in loading of attendance data before displaying frontend form